iamtlcs/iamtlcs/README.md

 # 👋 Hello, I'm Simon!

-I'm a **Full Stack & DevOps Engineer** and recent Statistics graduate from **The Chinese University of Hong Kong**, with a strong foundation in scalable systems, cloud-native architecture, and AI integration.
+I'm a **Full Stack & DevOps Engineer** and I have graduated in Statistics from **The Chinese University of Hong Kong**, with a strong foundation in scalable systems, cloud-native architecture, and AI integration.
 I specialize in building fast, secure, and maintainable platforms with a passion for automation and data-driven development.

 - 💻 Delivered full-stack platforms used by 20,000+ users across global clients
 - ☁️ Architected cloud-native pipelines (AWS, Azure, GCP) for video + GenAI processing